 - 9.1 Unless there are exceptional circumstances, LFC's policy is to abate an employee's pension where the scheme rules provide for it, where the employee is a pensioner of the LFC and the combined remuneration from pay and pension exceeds the final pensionable salary of the employee.
 Between November 2017 and September 2020, the LFC did not apply abatement to re-employed fire safety inspecting officers and other suitably qualified fire safety specialist officers due to skills shortages and fire safety work volumes following the Grenfell Tower incident.
-Since September 2020 normal abatement provisions have been re-instated in Fire Safety, and therefore apply across all departments. - 9.2 In cases where the pensioner is not an ex-LFC employee the LFC will seek to secure employment on terms whereby the rate of pay and pension received by the individual does not exceed their final pensionable salary unless there are exceptional circumstances.
+From September 2020 normal abatement provisions had been re-instated in Fire Safety, and therefore applied across all departments until October 2023 when abatement was not applied to re-employed fire safety specialist officers due to skills shortages and work volumes as set out in LFC-23-061. - 9.2 In cases where the pensioner is not an ex-LFC employee the LFC will seek to secure employment on terms whereby the rate of pay and pension received by the individual does not exceed their final pensionable salary unless there are exceptional circumstances.